friendsofgo/killgrave/README.md

 ### Create an imposter
-You must be create an imposter to start to use the application, only files with the `.imp.json` extension will be interpreted as imposters files, and the base path for the rest of the files will be the path of the `.imp.json` file are.
+You must be create an imposter to start to use the application, only files with the `.imp.json` extension will be interpreted as imposters files, and the base path for the rest of the files will be the path of the `.imp.json` file.

 You need to organize your imposters from more restrictive to less.